-The Vanoise National Park in Savoie was the first of its kind to be created in France back in 1963.
+The Vanoise National Park in Savoie was the first to be created in France in 1963.
 It boasts exceptional fauna and flora (more than 1,000 different species are referenced).
 The protected area includes 28 villages, some of them very picturesque: Bonneval-sur-Arc, Aussois, Champagny-en-Vanoise and Pralognan-la-Vanoise.

 The Vanoise National Park is situated in the Savoie département, part of the Auvergne-Rhône-Alpes region.

 It is surrounded by two valleys: the Tarentaise to the North and the Maurienne to the South.

 Facts and Figures

 - Creation Date: 6 July 1963

 - Highest altitude: 3,855 m (Grande Casse)